gsarjeant/gsarjeant.github.io/_drafts/taking_out_the_trash.markdown

 There is a communal trash compactor a couple of blocks from our unit.
 I like to walk to it - it's a reminder of the more urban life we left when we moved here.
 It can be reached from a set of stairs in the front or an inclined path that wraps around the back.
 As I approached it after my encounter with Tesla, I saw a huge pile of trash blocking the steps.
 The pile of trash was so large that I had to walk around the compactor to get to it.

 I threw my trash out and looked at the pile at the steps.
 It was as though the entire complex decided to leave their garbage out in the open.
-It looked ugly.
-It smelled bad.
-But worst was
+I couldn't pull my eyes from the pile.
+It looked like indifference.
+It smelled of resignation.
+I decided I couldn't leave it there, so I walked over and started picking up the bags and throwing them in the compactor.

+After about 5 minutes, the trash was gone.
+The next person to walk by wouldn't know that it had been there.
+I went down the newly-revealed stairs to make my way back home, but stopped to look back at the compactor.
+It looked much better without the trash there, and I felt much better seeing the area clean..